QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     a[b]

-This is useful for conditional extraction, as we'll see below
+This is useful for conditional extraction, as we'll see below.

-An aside: some or all elements of an array can be set equal to one number using slice notation
+An aside: some or all elements of an array can be set equal to one number using slice notation.

 .. code-block:: julia